Freddie Freeman Player Props: Dodgers vs. Rangers

-Freddie Freeman -- with a slugging percentage of .821 in his past 10 games, including three home runs -- will be in action for the Los Angeles Dodgers against the Texas Rangers, with Andrew Heaney on the mound, on July 21 at 8:05 PM ET.
+Freddie Freeman -- batting .385 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Texas Rangers, with Dane Dunning on the hill, on July 22 at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Orioles.
+In his last game, he racked up three RBI (going 2-for-4 with a double, a home run and two walks) against the Rangers.

 Freddie Freeman Game Info & Props vs. the Rangers